-The DVD-ROM drive in this computer is a Class 1 laser product.
-The DVD-ROM drive's classification label is located on the drive.
+Any optional DVD drive used with this computer is a Class 1 laser product.
+The DVD drive's classification label is located on the drive.

 Warning: Avoid exposure to the invisible laser radiation beam when the device is open.

 Warning: Attention: Radiation du faisceau laser invisible en cas d'ouverture.
 Evitter toute exposition aux rayons.